Particle approximations of the score and observed information matrix for parameter estimation in state space models with

 \section{Parameter estimation}

-Our $\mathcal{O}(N)$ algorithm, as described in Section \ref{sec:kern-dens-estim}, produces estimates of the score vector and observed information matrix for a given state space model.
-These estimates can then be used within the steepest ascent algorithm \eqref{eq:35} to give maximum likelihood estimates of the parameters $\theta$.
+Our $\mathcal{O}(N)$ algorithm, as described in Section \ref{sec:kern-dens-estim}, can be used to estimate the score vector and observed information matrix.
+These estimates can then be used within the steepest ascent algorithm \eqref{eq:35} to obtain the MLE for $\theta$.

-The steepest ascent algorithm estimates parameters from batches of data $y_{1:T}$ which can be useful for offline parameter estimation or when dealing with small data sets.
+The steepest ascent algorithm \eqref{eq:35} performs offline maximum likelihood estimation using batches of data $y_{1:T}$, which can be useful when dealing with small data sets.
 Alternatively, we could implement recursive parameter estimation, where estimates of the parameters $\theta_t$ are updated as new observations are made available.
 Ideally this would be achieved by using the gradient of the predictive log-likelihood,

 where,